Technion – Israel Institute of Technology: Haifa

 Technion City generally refers to the 1.2-square-kilometer site located on the pine-covered north-eastern slopes of Mount Carmel.
 The campus comprises over 300 buildings.

 The Technion has two additional campuses.
 Its original building in midtown Haifa, in use by the Technion until the mid-1980s, now houses the Israel National Museum of Science, Technology and Space.
 The Rappaport Faculty of Medicine is located in the neighborhood of Bat Galim, adjacent to Rambam Hospital, the largest medical center in Northern Israel.

 Recreational activities on the main campus include an Olympic-size swimming pool as well as gymnastics, squash, and tennis facilities.
 The Technion Symphony Orchestra and Choir are composed mainly of Technion students and staff.
 Each term, the Orchestra offers a series of daytime and evening concerts.
 Films and live performances by leading Israeli artists take place on campus on a regular basis.

+In April 2022, a cable car station of the Rakvalit was opened at the main campus, connecting the Technion to Haifa University (higher up on Mount Carmel) and to the HaMifratz Central Bus Station and public transit hub at the foot of Mount Carmel.

 Tel Aviv

 Technion's Division of Continuing Education and External Studies has been operating in the Tel Aviv area since 1958.
 In July 2013, the Technion moved to a new campus in Sarona.
 The Technion satellite campus in Sarona includes three buildings in a 1,800 sq. meter area, with a total of 16 modern classrooms.
 Among the programs that are taught at Sarona are the Technion's International MBA program, which includes students from around the world and guest lecturers from universities such as London Business School, Columbia University, and INSEAD.